Do you have an untapped fancy for firefighters? For cuddling mountain mammals? For sending Ferrari’s whizzing down the Mount Evans scenic byway?

 Denver has a pretty diverse food culture with beef and game meat being prominent ingredients in typical western American fare, and green chili being ever popular.
-A great dish to try for anyone visiting the city would be Rocky Mountain oysters – deep-fried bull testicles!
+A great dish to try for anyone visiting Denver on a food tour would be Rocky Mountain oysters – deep-fried bull testicles!

 There are plenty of great eateries and restaurants to choose from.
 With a bit of research am sure you’ll be able to find the perfect location for a romantic meal for two.

 Catch a Show at the Denver Performing Arts Complex

 The Denver Centre for the Performing Arts is one of the largest multi-venue performance centres in the world!
 It stages all kinds of live performances, such as ballets, symphonies, operas, and occasionally rock concerts too.

 It is the venue of choice for touring Broadway shows, as well as locally produced plays.
 The outdoor space hosts all kinds of celebrations in summer, and is a hive of activity for months on end!